Protecting intellectual property

 Dealing with sensitive information

 Your employees may also have access to sensitive information about IP.
-It can make good business sense to include confidentiality clauses in your employment contracts.
+It can make good business sense to include confidentiality clauses in your employment contracts or even consider non-disclosure agreements.

 You may want to seek legal advice when drawing up contracts.
-To find a solicitor, search the solicitor directory of the Law Society of Northern Ireland.
+Find a solicitor in Northern Ireland.